frankiebdavis/Nucleo-External-LED-Blink-/README.md

-# STM32 Bare-Metal LED Controller
+# STM32 Nucleo LED Controller

 This project blinks two external LEDs connected to PC8 and PC9 using register-level programming on an STM32F303RE Nucleo board.
 All GPIO configuration and delay logic is implemented manually, without using STM32 HAL or Cube libraries.